hoaproject/Acl/README.md

   * **Group**, contains zero or more users, has zero or more permissions and owns zero or more services.
 A group can inherit permissions from other groups.
 Users and services cannot be inherited.
-If a group owns a service, this is a shared service because several users can access to it,
+If a group owns a service, this is a shared service because several users can access to it.
+Some library call also this a role,
   * **User**, can own zero or more services and can belong to zero or more groups,
   * **Permission**, is like a right.
 A group holds zero or more permissions